|

-Safe and proper use of pesticides
+Safe and Proper Use of Pesticides

-Most pesticides, given their intrinsic properties, are toxic in nature.
+Safe and proper use of pesticides Introduction Most pesticides, given their intrinsic properties, are toxic in nature.
 The use of pesticides should not be regarded as the only solution to any pest problem but if necessary they should be used in a judicious manner.
 When the use of pesticides is necessary, pesticide users should handle pesticides safely and responsibly.
 Pesticide users should also read and follow label instructions.
 Such good practices can protect human health and the environment.
 It will not only reduce the use of pesticides but also prevent the development of pest resistance and thereby enhance the effectiveness on pest control.
+Government Publication In order to increase public awareness, Agriculture, Fisheries and Conservation Department (AFCD) has published a series of leaflets and guidelines on safe and proper use of pesticides.
+The leaflets may be found and downloaded at the following links.

 |